mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. It is a little more than a third of Parliament's members .
 5. "At present" and "women" are missing.
 "EP" abbreviation is "parliament" without "e[uropean]".
 "It is" is redundant.

+4.1.
+ID 144: Today , a slightly more than one third of MEPs are women .
+5.1.
+"Women" emerged which is good.
+Abberviation remained.

+Sentence became significantly better (BLEU 48), but it is not clear why.
+BLEU increased.

 ### 16